nidhisha123/chat-bot-server/README.md

 ## User wise jokes count report

 - Login to the website
-- You can see the total number of the funny button clicks based on users on this URL - localhost:8000/jokes-count/
+- You can see the total number of the funny button clicks based on users on this URL - localhost:8000/consumer-jokes-count/
 - user can see their total clicks on each jokes ( User login URL -  localhost:8000/login. logout URL - localhost:8000/logout)

+## Additional Data
 - Admin can also access these two link from admin panel

 ![Test Image 1](Screenshot-1.png)